giantswarm/docs/src/content/basics/ha-masters/index.md

 ## Via the CLI (`gsctl`) {#gsctl}

-The `gsctl` CLI provides the [gsctl update cluster](/reference/gsctl/update-cluster/) to change cluster details.
+The `gsctl` CLI as of v0.23.1 provides the [gsctl update cluster](/reference/gsctl/update-cluster/) to change cluster details.
 Check the reference for the `--master-ha` flag.

 ## Via the Rest API {#rest-api}